 You don’t need to spend boatloads of money on a fancy degree to be taken seriously.

-That’s why I built this User Interface Design Course here at CareerFoundry.
+That’s why I built this User Interface Design Program here at CareerFoundry.
 I’ve taken everything I’ve learned during the last ten years as a UI designer, and compiled it into a short but powerful course that will teach you everything you need to become a UI designer too.
 I’m living proof it’s possible!

 I was already working at a multimedia agency when I started learning UI design, so I tried to incorporate my new skills into my daily work as much as possible.
 I learned a lot this way at first, but the work wasn’t the most challenging and eventually became a bit stale.

 A colleague of mine kept telling me about the great things that were being built by startups in Silicon Valley, which sounded really interesting to me.
 Eventually I realized that that’s where I need to go if I really wanted to grow as a UI designer.

 Now don’t get me wrong, I’m a firm believer in working remotely.
 But back then it just wasn’t as feasible.
 There weren’t many employers jumping on the telecommuting bandwagon.
 Things are quite different nowadays and I really don’t think that you have to be in Silicon Valley to build a great company.

 After making the move to the Bay area, I spent a couple of weeks hunting for a job.
 My criteria was pretty simple.
 I wanted to…